Shillin123/catkin_ws/README.md

 For single camera: stereo_inertial_node.launch--->kira_preprocessing.launch--->kira_aruco.launch

 With these, we are able to launch a single oak camera and add all point cloud filters except the cam_complementry one (used for multiple cameras).
+The aruco_code is also added.

 # multiple cameras test